AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private-kernel-tail.md

 Data that aids in the verifications carried out in this circuit:

 - Sorted indices of public call requests.
-- Counters for public call requests.

 ## Public Inputs

-The structure of this public inputs aligns with that of the [iterative public kernel circuit](./public-kernel-iterative.md) and the [tail public kernel circuit](./public-kernel-tail.md).
+The structure of this public inputs aligns with that of [initial public kernel circuit](./public-kernel-initial.md), [iterative public kernel circuit](./public-kernel-iterative.md), and [tail public kernel circuit](./public-kernel-tail.md).

 ### Constant Data